Netherlands win Worlds mixed relay TTT as Great Britain clinch podium place - Cycling Weekly

 The Italian men came across their finish line a second and a half slower than Britain, and if the Italian women couldn’t overturn the deficit then the home nation were guaranteed a medal.

-Tony Martin then pulled off the front of the male German trio, the former world time trial champion having put in a big turn at the front before unleashing Sütterlin and Nils Politt to close the final kilometres.
+Tony Martin then pulled off the front of the male German trio, the Jumbo-Visma rider having put in a big turn at the front before unleashing Sütterlin and Nils Politt to close the final kilometres.
 At the changeover, the German men were nearly 13 seconds down on Britain’s time, as their strong female trio set off.

 Italy’s Elisa Longo Borghini then suffered a puncture, the strongest of the three but with the other two riders not able to wait for her, a significant blow to their nation’s hopes.

-At the 20km mark, Germany were four seconds slower than Italy, with Borghini getting back on to her two team-mates, as their gap to Britain on the road remained very close.
+At the 20km mark, Germany were four seconds slower than Italy, with Borghini getting back on to her two team-mates, as their gap to Britain remained very close.

-The home nation were finally knocked out of the hot seat, as Germany came through the finish 28 seconds faster, with just the Netherlands left out on the course.
+The home nation were finally knocked out of the hot seat, as Germany came through the finish 28 seconds faster, with just the Netherlands left out on the course, who bested Germany’s time by 23 seconds to take home the first victory of the 2019 Road World Championships.

 Result